jweissman/orsino/docs/mm.md

 - **Celestial Radiance** (You were forged in the light of the heavens.)<br/>50% resistance to Radiant, 50% resistance to Necrotic, add 1d4 to bonus healing<br/>

 ###  Ash Elemental
-_Ash Elemental is a Guardian Elemental from the plane of ash, 522 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Ash Elemental is a Guardian Elemental from the plane of ash, 589 years old.
+They are of towering build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|